kumu/docs/advanced-guides/attributes.md

 # Attributes

 Attributes add incredible power to Kumu.
-You can track as many attributes as needed and customize the type of attribute to allow for checklists, prompts, currencies, and much more.
-You account starts without any attributes so you can create just the ones that you need.
+Use attributes to track whatever custom fields you need and modify the settings to enable things like checklists, prompts, currencies, and much more.

 ## Add an attribute
 To add an attribute, select an element or connection and then click the "Create Your First Attribute" or "+ New Attribute" button in the sidebar.
 You'll be prompted to add a name and a value for the attribute.